 Although cimetidine is safe to use in most dogs, consult your vet before use as it can interact with a variety of other medicines and cause problems for senior dogs and pets with blood disorders.

-Responsible use of Cimetidine generally does not lead to side effects when used under vet supervision, and it has been used to treat pets very often.
+Responsible use of Tagamet generally does not lead to side effects when used under vet supervision, and it has been used to treat pets very often.
 However, an overdose of cimetidine can result in tachycardia and respiratory failure in the dog.

 6. Prilosec (Omeprazole)

-While this can be one of the safe human meds for dogs, without a vet check-up and consultation, administering omeprazole can cause complications by masking other health conditions in pets.
+While it's safe, without a vet check-up and consultation, administering Prilosec to dogs can cause complications by masking other health conditions in pets.
 Omeprazole can also cause problems when combined with a number of other medications.

 Hydrocortisone creams can be used topically on your dog in small amounts for itchy skin, but they should never be used in areas where your dog can lick the cream away because it's toxic.
 Use an Elizabethan collar to prevent licking until the area has healed.

 More companies are beginning to use this substance for pet products.
-You'll find OTC itch creams and dog skin infection treatments to contain this chemical.
+You'll find OTC itch creams and skin infection treatments to contain this chemical.
 It’s always best to use hydrocortisone products that have been developed for dogs rather than using human alternatives that may include toxic additives.

 8. Lomotil (Atropine / Diphenoxylate)

 Lomotil is used by humans to manage diarrhea and it is also used to treat diarrhea and colitis in dogs and cats.
 Lomotil works by slowing the digestive tract, improves the ability to absorb liquids, and reduces intestinal secretions.
 In other uses, Lomotil has also been shown to reduce coughing.

 Lomotil dosing and length of treatment should be determined by your vet based on your dog’s age, size, breed, current health, and the reason for their needing treatment with Lomotil.